Firefighter says not to blame for Asiana passenger's death

 Ye’s family alleged in its filing that Ye was run over by one emergency vehicle, and then hit by a second one driven by Duckett.

-A representative for San Francisco’s city attorney on Tuesday declined to comment on Duckett’s filing.
+A representative for San Francisco’s city attorney on Tuesday declined to comment on Duckett’s filing, and a fire department spokeswoman did not immediately respond to a request for comment.
 If the city does not resolve Duckett’s claim, she can then file a lawsuit in court.

-Fire department spokeswoman Mindy Talmadge said the department is reviewing Duckett’s claim.

-“The Chief of Department has been and, continues to be, extremely proud of all of the members of the San Francisco Fire Department who responded to the Asiana Airline incident,” Talmadge said, “especially under the extraordinary circumstances that they were faced with.”

 Ye, who was on her way to summer camp in the United States, had been sitting toward the rear of Flight 214 from Seoul and survived the Boeing 777’s crash-landing but died from blunt force injuries, officials said in the days after her death.